nelson10/Point-cloud-ground-filtering/README.md

 # Real-time ground filtering algorithm of cloud points acquired using Terrestrial Laser Scanner (TLS)

-This repository contains tools to simulate the ground filtering process of a registered point cloud using Principal Component Analysis (PCA) and adjustment to a plane.
+This repository contains tools to simulate the ground filtering process of a registered point cloud using two filtering methods.
+The first method uses normal vector and fits a plane.
+The second method utilizes voxel adjacency and fits to plane.
 This repository contains the code to reproduce the results presented in the paper following paper:

 *Diaz, Nelson, et al. "Real-time ground filtering algorithm of cloud points acquired using Terrestrial Laser Scanner (TLS)," summited to International Journal of Applied Earth Observation and Geoinformation, 2021.